susom/survey_pages_shuffle/README.md

 For each configured instrument the module:

-1. **Keeps the first and last pages fixed** — page 1 is always shown first, and the last page is always shown last.
-This ensures that introductory content (consent, instructions) and closing content (submit button, thank-you message) remain in their expected positions.
+1. **Pins page 1 and page N** — the first page is always shown first and the last page is always shown last.
+See [Known Limitations](#known-limitations) for why this is necessary.
 2. **Shuffles only the middle pages** — pages 2 through N−1 are randomly
-   reordered for each respondent.
-This is ideal for randomizing the presentation order of question blocks while preserving intro/outro pages.
+   reordered once per respondent session.
-3. **Generates the shuffled order once** per respondent session, and stores it in the PHP session (and optionally in a REDCap field for auditing).
+3. **Tracks visited pages** server-side via a PHP session visited-set.
+The module knows which middle pages have already been seen and automatically routes the respondent to any remaining unvisited page before allowing them to reach the last page.
-4. **Injects JavaScript** into every survey page that intercepts the **Next** and **Back** button clicks, rewriting REDCap's hidden `__page__` and `__page_hash__` fields so the respondent navigates through the shuffled order rather than the natural order.
+4. **Stores the shuffled order** in PHP `$_SESSION` (and optionally in a REDCap text field for auditing/reproducibility).
-5. **Updates the visible page counter** ("Page X of Y") to display the respondent's virtual (sequential) position, not the underlying real page number.
+5. **Updates the visible page counter** ("Page X of Y") so it always shows the respondent's sequential virtual position (1 … N), not the underlying real page number.

-> **Minimum pages:** You need at least **4 pages** for shuffling to take
+> **Minimum pages:** You need at least **4 pages** (i.e. ≥ 3 section headers)
-> effect.
-With 3 or fewer pages there is at most one middle page, so there is
+> for shuffling to take effect.
+With 3 or fewer pages there is at most one
-> nothing to shuffle.
+> middle page and there is nothing to shuffle.

 ---